voluntarily/vly2/docs/VP-1702 2021 Package updates.md

 For testing we can use gssp directly.

 The one place we don't use GSSP is in _App which still has a GIP.

+For pages that need to update the data after the page has loaded e.g. in response to search parameters we should now use useEffect to refresh redux or local state.

 ### remove next-less, next-css etc